adrianlzt/cerebro/certificados/update-ca-certificates.md

 It reads the file /etc/ca-certificates.conf.
 Each line gives a pathname of a CA certificate under /usr/share/ca-certificates that should be trusted.
 Lines that begin with "#" are comment lines and thus ignored.
 Lines that begin with "!" are deselected, causing the deactivation of the CA certificate in question.

-Furthermore all certificates found below /usr/local/share/ca-certificates are also included as implicitly trusted
+Furthermore all certificates found below /usr/share/ca-certificates are also included as implicitly trusted

 Más sencillo, usar:
-sudo cp fichero.pem /usr/local/share/ca-certificates/fichero.crt
+sudo cp fichero.pem /usr/share/ca-certificates/fichero.crt
-sudo dpkg-reconfigure ca-certificates
+  deben ponerse con extension .crt sudo dpkg-reconfigure ca-certificates